Paris Travel Guide (2023): What to Expect

-If you are planning on traveling to the city of light in 2023, this Paris travel guide is meant to help you understand a few things you should know before your trip.
-As the city prepares for the 2024 Olympics, continuous recovery from the global pandemic, and civil disturbances on the horizon for the planned increase in the retirement age, many things are happening that may impact your trip.
+If you are planning on traveling to the city of light in 2024, this Paris travel guide is meant to help you understand a few things you should know and what to expect on your trip.
+As the city prepares for the 2024 Olympics and Paralympics, the 80th anniversary of D-Day, and continuous recovery from the global pandemic and civil disturbances, many things are happening that may impact your trip.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.